The shattered lands

 Mololom Shatter

 The indigenous Mololom people once thrived in the lands of Baanjax before the desolation that shattered their homeland.
-Despite the devastation, they have adapted to life among the floating islands, becoming renowned for their unique bond with the arch whales.
+Despite the devastation, they have adapted to life among the floating islands, becoming renowned for their unique bond with the arc whales.
 These immense, skyborne creatures, resembling a mix of whales and leviathans, fly among the shattered terrain.
 The Mololom are among the only people capable of taming and riding these creatures, using them as transportation and companions in the skies.

 Rokal